12 January 2018

 November was the month I started getting more into classical guitar and even bought a classical guitar(Yamaha C40M, £118).
 Compared to metal strings it’s so much easier, but I’m used to the narrower frets and shorter spacing between strings, so when I move from one guitar to another I get a bit lost and have to look at my hands more.
 I want to play samba, bossa nova and classical songs so it made perfect sense to get a classical guitar.
 I’m glad I started with metal strings though, as classical is a lot gentler.
 Going from nylon to metal is a lot harder than the other way around.
 The way the strings vibrate more and feel so much more loose still disconcerts me!

 I now have two playlists on Ultimate Guitar, one with songs and another with exercises I do regulary (Scales/Fingerpicking exercises playlist) – once again, these links are more for benefit, when the playlist is shared most of the content isn’t visible for reasons I haven’t yet investigated.
-The files are here.
+All the tabs are here in txt format.

 What’s been happening course wise…